-If you are the one who is sick, try to avoid contact with others until you haven been treated for 24 hours, and avoid touching your mouth or nose prior to touching another surface, as this will help prevent the spread of the droplets that contain the bacteria and protect those around you.
-Do not share items such as food, utensils with others.
+If you are the one who is sick, try to avoid contact with others until you have been treated for 24 hours, and avoid touching your mouth or nose prior to touching another surface, as this will help prevent the spread of the droplets that contain the bacteria and protect those around you.
+Do not share items such as food, or utensils with others.
 If you do happen to cough or sneeze, do it into a tissue.
 If tissues are not available, cough or sneeze into your elbow rather than into your hands.
 Finally, be sure to wash your hands regularly.

 See your doctor to help determine if your symptoms are caused by strep throat or by another, potentially more serious, illness.
-Strep throat is preferably treated with oral antibiotics - usually amoxicillin.
-Children with strep throat should take antibiotics for at least 12 hours and be fever-free before returning to school.
+Strep throat is treated with antibiotics.
+Children with strep throat should take antibiotics for at least 24 hours. and be fever-free before returning to school.
 Be sure to follow your physician’s instructions regarding the prescription.
-Even if the symptoms fade, be sure to still take all of the medication as directed, as the full-course has been shown to prevent rheumatic fever.
+Even if the symptoms improve, be sure to still take all of the medication as directed.

-For symptom relief, ibuprofen or acetaminophen are recommended.
+Your doctor may also recommend ibuprofen or acetaminophen for symptom relief.
 Children under 6 years old should not be given OTC cough and cold medicines, unless recommended by a physician.
 Oral analgesic spray or lozenges can also be used to help relieve pain and discomfort.

 For more ideas on how to soothe your throat soreness, read our blog: 6 Ways to Soothe a Sore Throat.